 RenderX XEP Client-Server protocol, is the underlying protocol layer;

-sets the required document format
+element cliser sets the required document format

-is the default value, ps
+(pdf is the default value, ps (for

-may be used), and can contain CLISER
+PostScript), or xep may be used), and can contain CLISER

 options (see the documentation on XEP for the list of option names).
 Use the same